Ocwen Resources All Things Ocwen in One Post

 That isn’t to say that we don’t care about the employees.
 We think 99% of them are great people that happen to work for a horrible company.
 We have talked to several Ocwen employees, all have the same view of the company.

 Ocwen sets up its employees for failure, puts profits before homeowners, has a broken software system that doesn’t let employees see what has been done on a file and is understaffed to boot.
 By understaffed, we mean often calls go unanswered and mail gets thrown away when it can’t get answered.
+It’s servicing platform is so antiquated that customer service representatives can’t see what others in the company have said or done on a file.

 Over the years we have dedicated considerable resources into launching both an Ocwen whistleblower case (we need more insiders please) and one or more class actions on behalf of aggrieved homeowners.